cmutel/regionalized-lcia-data-standard/Regionalized LCIA data standard.md

 ## Validation

-Before public release, the above requirements **shall** be validated manually in [QGIS](https://www.qgis.org/en/site/), and, if available, other common GIS software such as ArcGIS.
+Before public release, the above requirements **shall** be validated manually in [QGIS](https://www.qgis.org/en/site/), and, if available, other GIS software such as ArcGIS.

 ## Normalization and weighting